 Helix Moonlight Mattress Performance

 While mattress firmness is important, it isn’t everything.
 As well as rating the firmness of the Helix Moonlight, I conducted a few specific tests to see just how the standard Helix Moonlight performs for different sleepers.
 Read on below to learn more.

 Testing the Helix Moonlight Mattress in Different Sleeping Positions

-Depending on your weight and preferred sleeping position, the Moonlight will feel different to you.
+Depending on your weight, body type, and preferred sleeping position, the Moonlight will feel different to you.
 Take a look below to see how the Moonlight performs for sleepers of different weights.

 Is the Helix Moonlight a Good Mattress for Light Sleepers (Under 130 lbs)?

 - Light Back Sleepers – These sleepers should get enough support on the Moonlight and Moonlight Luxe, especially if they like a softer feel.

 - Light Side Sleepers – These sleepers should feel really comfortable on either Moonlight model.
 They’ll get plenty of cushioning around sensitive pressure points.